-Accordingly, this grievance policy may be used to resolve grievances within the University by the following categories of faculty: 1) tenure-line; 2) term faculty; 3) other faculty in full-time positions as described in section 16 of this Manual; and 4) continuing appointment-line law library faculty.
+Accordingly, this grievance policy may be used to resolve grievances within the University by the following categories of faculty: 1) tenured and tenure-track; 2) term faculty; 3) other faculty in full-time positions as described in section 16 of this Manual; and 4) library continuing appointment and library continuing appointment-track law library faculty.

 iii.
 Types of Grievances Not Covered by this Grievance Process iv.
-No Retaliation timely fashion.
+No Retaliation b.
+Confidentiality

-The exclusions to this grievance policy include: 1) non-reappointment of a term faculty contract and 2) any other grievance or appeal that is specifically covered by another policy, process, or procedure (e.g., tenure-line promotions and tenure matters, discrimination complaint, research misconduct).
+The exclusions to this grievance policy include: 1) non-reappointment of a term faculty contract and 2) any other grievance or appeal that is specifically covered by another policy, process, or procedure (e.g., tenured and tenure-track promotions and tenure matters, discrimination complaint, research misconduct).

 No individual will be penalized, disciplined, or prejudiced for, in good faith, exercising the right to make a complaint or for aiding another individual in pursuing a complaint.
 Persons obstructing this grievance process may be disciplined up to and including dismissal.
-Each step outlined below should be taken in a b.
-Confidentiality c.
-Informal Resolution
+Each step outlined below should be taken in a timely fashion.